iZOOlabs-GSOC/case-study-hdfc-life/README.md

 ##### Ramkrishna Sahu
 ##### Sagar Ambalam
 ##### Bijit Deka
 ### Each Session is for 10 minutes.
 Make sure your quesitons are ready.
+### Mentoring Sessions start at 10 AM - 12 PM every morning.